This is our time: Working on safer self-driving cars

 Young Excellent Researchers at TNO

 TNO is proud of its talented researchers, which is why we organise the Young Excellent Researcher award every year.
-Chris van der Ploeg was one of the four finalists in 2024.
+Chris van der Ploeg was one of the four finalists.

 Vincent Zoutenbier develops accurate and inclusive medical devices

 By researching how light interacts with human tissues, Vincent Zoutenbier is helping develop next-generation medical devices that are more accurate, efficient, and inclusive.
-Meet Vincent Zoutenbier, Scientist Specialist and one of TNO’s Young Excellent Researchers for 2024.
+Meet Vincent Zoutenbier, Scientist Specialist and one of TNO’s Young Excellent Researchers.

 vincent-zoutenbier-tno-index